My role as a Defence School Transition Aide

 - Children with Special Needs

-For children who find socialising and understanding emotions difficult (particularly children with an Autism Spectrum Disorder) I have implemented some emotional and social development programs which enable children to understand and label their emotions.
+For children who find socialising and understanding emotions difficult (particularly children with an Autism Spectrum Disorder) the school has implemented some emotional and social development programs which enable children to understand and label their emotions.
 This in turn allows them to develop their social skills and to help them make and maintain friends more easily.

 - Monitoring students

-During lunch and recess times (for at least 3 recesses and 3 lunches per week) I spend time with the children on the playground.
-I am then able to monitor the children's friendship and peer groups and offer support when necessary.
+During lunch and recess times (for at least 3 recesses and 3 lunches per week) the DSTA may spend time with students on the playground, monitoring of their friendship and peer groups and offer support when necessary.

 - Lunchtime activities